ws111994/Guide-to-Notion/docs/task1.md

 >![Starter Template](https://github.com/ws111994/lost-ark-studio/blob/gh-pages/docs/images/task1/starterTemplate.png?raw=true "Starter Template")

-In this example we are going to select the `Task List` template from the side bar to create a to-do list.
+In this example we are going to select the "Task List" template from the side bar to create a to-do list.

 1. Click on `✔ Task List` option on the left sidebar.